-From annoying ads with repeated songs, it’s now an expression of creativity as well as a way to communicate between the brands and the individual consumers.
+Video ads have been an integral part of our daily routine.
+It was once a constant sight on TV screens, but later, it moved to the internet space.
+In the past, however, the way that advertising has evolved.
+From annoying ads with repeated songs, it’s now an expression of creativity as well as a way to communicate between the brands and the individual consumers by identifying need from Instream vs Outstream Video Ads.

-Outstream video Ads has transformed online advertising with its dynamic and flexible style.
-Outstream videos offer greater flexibility by displaying in articles or social media feeds, unlike instream ads that only appear within specific video players.
-It automatically play, capturing users’ attention seamlessly across apps and websites.
+Outstream video has transformed online advertising thanks to its dynamic and flexible style Outstream videos offer greater flexibility by displaying in articles or social media feeds, unlike instream ads that only appear within specific video players.
+Outstream ads automatically play, capturing users’ attention seamlessly across apps and websites.
 This feature is unique, increases its impact, and provides opportunities to engage users in the online landscape.

 After the video ad plays, outstream ads integrate smoothly into the platform, enhancing the user experience.